Jinan Weather

 Others: masks and antihistamines for allergy sufferers since flying catkins may trigger allergies.

-The city is awakening with warmer and brighter weather.
+The city is awakening with warming up weather.
 Willows sprout along Baotu Spring, wild ducks flutter across Daming Lake and types of flowers toss their heads in breezy winds.
 The clear, emerald-green spring water and the colorful spring flowers are what make Jinan unique.
 Taking a sightseeing boat to travel through the springs, old downtown area and flowers and willows is the well-received way to explore the city.

 Summer (June - August)